Edgaru089/Terminal/README.md

 Be sure to build a x64 version. (wsl.exe is under Windows/System32 under x64 Windows)

-Install SFML network and system modules under WSL, and then enter Terminal/wsl-backend and type "make".
+Under WSL Shell, chdir to Terminal/wsl-backend and type "make".

-For some unknown reason, compiling with sfml-network-s causes a segment fault when invoking socket().
-Linking with the non-static counterpart does not have the issue.

 ### Linux: